Alex-Romanenko/Bank_Looking_For_Clients/README.md

 ### The Questions for Analysis
 > - Is there some correlation between personal characteristics and the fact that person obtained Personal Loan (Loan Fact)?
 > If so:
-> - What those Main Characteristics that has a higher correlation with Loan Fact and what the strength of correlation?
+> - What are those Main Characteristics that has a higher correlation with Loan Fact and what the strength of correlation?
-> - What the Segments of Main Characteristics, that has a higher ratio of conversion Depositors into the Personal Loaners?
+> - What the Segments of Main Characteristics, that has a higher ratio of conversion customers into the Personal Loaners?
-> - What is the sample of Data Base with persons from Main Segments.
+> - What is the sample of Data with persons from Main Segments.
 > - What is the probability of person obtain Personal Loan if his/her characteristics come from Main Segments?

 ### Approach